NetworksExercises/Multiplayer-Game/README.md

 - Client side prediction with server reconciliation, avoids laggy user input.
 Your ship moves smoothly since commands are executed asap, server may correct them, and client will recalculate all unsent input.
-- Entity interpolation makes sure all objects seem to be updated very frequently, smoother gameplay.
-Other ships and lasers have their position and angle interpolated so their movement is smooth, even if packets arrive with some latency movement is smooth as if it was executed locally (no jumps).
+- Entity interpolation makes sure all ships seem to be updated very frequently, smoother gameplay.
+Other ships have their position and angle interpolated so their movement is smooth, even if packets arrive with some latency movement is smooth as if it was executed locally (no jumps).
+Note that lasers are updated locally so there is no need for interpolation.